What Is a Web Banner? Definition, Examples & Costs

 Placement: Top, horizontal

-Why it works: This LinkedIn top horizontal banner ad is effective as it’s at the top of all other content, making it more likely to be seen by its target audience.
+Why it works: This LinkedIn top horizontal banner ad is effective because it’s at the top of all other content, making it more likely to be seen by its target audience.
 Additionally, top horizontal banner ads tend to be less crowded than different types of ad placements, making them stand out even more.

 9. Sticky QuickBooks Ad Draws Attention to Brand & CTA